-In summary, we have found the stellar mass density in the simulation to be close to the values estimated from observations, with a maximum offset of \sim 20 per cent due to the slight undershooting of the EAGLE GSMF around the knee of the mass function.
-The observed evolutionary trends, in terms of changes in the shape and normalization of the GSMF between redshift 0.1 and 7 are reproduced, although the evolution in the normalization is not sufficiently strong in the simulation from redshift 1 to 2, with an offset in normalization at redshift 2 of \sim 0.2 dex.
-The break in the GSMF occurs at too low a mass in the simulation compared to the observations at redshifts 2-4.
+undershooting of the EAGLE GSMF around the knee of the mass function.
+The observed evolutionary trends, in terms of changes in the shape and normalisation of the GSMF between redshift 0.1 to 7 are reproduced, although the evolution in the normalisation is not sufficiently strong in the simulation from redshift 1 to 2, with an offset in normalisation at redshift 2 of ~ 0.2 dex.
+The break in the GSMF occurs at too low a mass in the simulation compared to the observations at redshifts 2 to 4.
 However, the box size limits the number of objects produced in the simulation and we have shown that stellar mass errors play a significant role in defining the observed break of the GSMF.
 As a result of these uncertainties affecting the comparison, the remaining differences between the simulation and observations do not suggest significant discrepancies in the model.